kimberleejohnson/kimberlee-lambda-blog/src/pages/week-three.md

 Of course, we learned a much easier way to create new Objects immediately the next day with Classes, which embed constructor functions and use keywords like ‘extends’ and super() to ensure attributes and methods can be inherited by a new Class.
 We refactored the previous day’s code to be more [palatable](https://github.com/kimberleejohnson/JavaScript-IV) with these new tools.

-One of the things I appreciate about Lambda School is that we do often learn the hard way to do something first, so that we then understand why the shortcuts under the hood work, or, in other words, what the fancy raisins are doing in there in the first place.
+While tiring, learning something the hard way first can be worthwhile, so that we then understand why the shortcuts under the hood work, or, in other words, what the fancy raisins are doing in there in the first place.

-// How I’ll apply what I learned to this website
+### _How I’ll apply what I learned to this website_
 - That’s coming up next week!

-// Advice for future/prospective Lambda students
+### _Advice for other students_
-- Be deliberate about getting out of the house to spend time with friends and family.
+- If you're going to be a remote learner, be deliberate about getting out of the house to spend time with friends and family.
 When scary, sad, or meh things happen, you likely won’t have the day-to-day other people time that you have at an office to take your mind off things.
 - Know yourself and where you get your energy.
 I skew very introvert, so that makes an online program a lot easier for me to handle.
 If I got my energy almost exclusively from being around other people, I’d be in trouble.

-// Life outside of Lambda
+### _Life outside of learning_
 - My fiction class is still delightful.
 This week a student wrote a fantastical, beautiful story that was a metaphor for growing up in the closet.
 I feel privileged to get to hear these stories.
 - I went to a contemporary dance performance.
 I want to be the kind of person who enjoys contemporary dance, I do, but I struggle so hard every time.
 If you have resources for learning how to enjoy it, point them my way!
 - Am reading: [“Dumplin’”](http://juliemurphywrites.com/dumplin/), FINALLY.
 I was on the library waitlist for four months after the movie came out.
 But, this seems to be the rare case where I prefer the movie to the book.
 Boys matter wayyyy more and Dolly Parton is only mentioned once every 30-40 pages instead of every 3-4 minutes.